jsaddict/substest/README.md

 ## Thinking in Substance

 1. Substance is composed of a data model which is **source of truth** for the entire document.
-This is stored as a set of components (Each component can contain other components).
 This is purely the data structure which substance uses to do all it's operations.
-This is called **DOCUMENT SESSION**
+This is called **DOCUMENT SESSION** which is generated from a document.

-2. Each component decides how it renders itself.
+2. In regard to rendering the data model, we create components which can convert the entities in data model into a renderable form (HTML, XML, PDF, SVG, etc).
+Each component decides how it renders itself.
 The components exclusively use the **current** data and properties it requires to render from DOCUMENT_SESSION.

+3. Data is 1-way binding only.
-As the data is appended, updated - they first get updated over to document session.
-Since, the data that component watches for it's properties has been updated, it renders according to the new data.
+    1. As the data is appended, updated - they first get updated over to document session.
+    1. The component that watches for it's properties updates & renders with new data.